JohnGC1510/milestone_project_3/README.md

 ## Technologies Used
 ---
-This project used the languages Python (alongisde Jinjia tempalting), HTML5, javascript and CSS3.
+This project used the languages Python, HTML5, javascript and CSS3.
+- [Flask](https://flask.palletsprojects.com/en/1.1.x/) - The main framework used to build the project
+- [Jinja Templating language](https://jinja.palletsprojects.com/en/2.11.x/) was used to allow for python logic within the html files
+- [MongoDB](https://www.mongodb.com/) - the noSQL database used for the project
 - [jQuery](https://jquery.com/) - The jQuery library was used on all pages.
 - [GitPod](https://gitpod.io/workspaces/) - The entire website was developed in GitPod
 - [GitHub](https://github.com/) - GitHub was used to store the project and to deploy it using the master branch on the github site
+- [Heroku](https://www.heroku.com/) - Heroku was used to host the project
 - [Bootstrap](https://getbootstrap.com/) - The grid structure was used to structure the website and make it responsive and some default items in bootstrap were used as a starting point.
 - [FontAwesome](https://fontawesome.com/) - Font Awesome was used for various icons throughout the side.
+- [Google Fonts](https://fonts.google.com/) - The fonts I used were provided by Google Font

 ## Testing
 ---